-India train crash kills over 280, injures 900 in country’s deadliest rail accident in decades
+India train crash kills over 280, injures 900 in one of nation’s worst rail disasters

 More than 12 million people ride 14,000 trains across India every day, traveling on 64,000 kilometers (40,000 miles) of track.

-AP journalist Chonchui Ngashangva contributed to this report.
+Sharma and Pathi reported from New Delhi.
+Associated Press journalist Chonchui Ngashangva in New Delhi contributed to this report.